-Sum of the total number of households assisted through single family HOME funds.
-With the exception of Tenant-Based Rental Assistance, performance is measured when the activity (which reflects assistance to specific households) is closed in the Agency's Housing Contract System.
-For Tenant-Based Rental Assistance, consistent with the methodology in 1.1.2 EX 4, the measure would capture households served during the State Fiscal Year.
+Sum of the total number of households assisted through single family HOME funds with the exception of Tenant-Based Rental Assistance.
+Performance for the measure occurs when the activity (which reflects assistance to specific households) is closed in the agency's Housing Contract System.

-#HH Ass.
-W/ Multifamily HOME, TCAP RF, National HTF, MF Direct Loans
+Output Measure: #HH Ass.
+W/ Multifamily HOME, TCAP RF, National HTF, MF Direct Loan

-A measure that tracks the number of households assisted as reflected by the number of units developed with multifamily HOME, multifamily Tax Credit Assistance Program Repayment Fund ("TCAP RF"), or other multifamily direct loan funds.
-Direct loans do not include loans funded through multifamily mortgage revenue bond proceeds, including Private Activity Bond proceeds.
+A measure that tracks the number of units developed with multifamily HOME, multifamily Tax Credit Assistance Program Repayment Fund ("TCAP RF"), or other multifamily direct loan funds.